adulau/rss-tools/README.md

 The code committed in this repository was originally old Python code from 2007.
 It might break your PC, harm your cat, or cause the Flying Spaghetti Monster to lose a meatball.

-As 2024 marks the resurgence of RSS and Atom, I decided to update my rudimentary RSS tools to make them contemporary.
+As 2024 marks the resurgence of RSS and Atom[^1], I decided to update my rudimentary RSS tools to make them contemporary.

 [Forks and pull requests](https://github.com/adulau/rss-tools) are more than welcome.
 Be warned: this code was initially created for experimenting with RSS workflows.